mikrono/tModLoaderWiki_kr_ko/Basic-tModLoader-Usage-FAQ.md

 This guide will attempt to help users fix many common issues.
 Please search through this document for the error you are experiencing.
 You can use `ctrl-F` to use your web browser to search this page for a word (such as an exception name or error message).
 If you can't find anything relevant, please try all the suggestions in [General Troubleshooting Steps](#general-troubleshooting-steps).
 If nothing there helps, you can pursue direct support in the [Getting Support section](#getting-support).
 Do note that this guide mostly concerns issues with tModLoader itself.
 If you have an issue with a specific Mod or combination of Mods, see [Mod Troubleshooting Steps](#mod-issues)

 ## Note on tModLoader 64 bit
 Please do not attempt to install "tModLoader 64 bit" into tModLoader, it is no longer useful and will prevent the game from launching correctly.
 If you have previously installed it and are experiencing issues, your first troubleshooting step is to do a [fresh install](#fresh-install).
+You will also need to clear out the `Launch Options` by following [these instructions](#failed-to-start-process-for-tmodloader-the-system-cannot-find-the-path-specified).

 ## Note on Piracy
 If you pirated Terraria, we can't help you. tModLoader won't work.
 Please don't bother us by asking how to get it to work.